duerrp/pyexperiment/vagrant/README.md

 # Getting started

-After installing vagrant on your system, you can get up and running with a reproducible environment for pyexperiment with the following
+After installing Vagrant on your system, you can get up and running with a reproducible environment for pyexperiment by issuing the following commands:
-commands:

 ```
 git clone https://github.com/duerrp/pyexperiment.git